 Healthy Pregnancy Habits: From Start to Finish

-During pregnancy, from the first week to the fortieth, it's important to take care of yourself in order to take care of your baby.
-Even though you have to take some precautions and be ever-aware of how what you what you do — and don't do — may affect your baby, many women say they've never felt healthier than when they carried their children.
+From the first week of your pregnancy to the fortieth, it's important to take care of yourself so you can take care of your baby.
+Even though you have to take some precautions and be ever-aware of how what you what you do — and don't do — may affect your baby, many women say they've never felt healthier than during pregnancy.

 Reviewed by: Elana Pearl Ben-Joseph, MD